Subpage Heading

 Creativity, or as the late writer and thinker John Berger preferred to describe it as “... the act of giving form to what we receive...“, is at the heart of every area of our lives; an essential activity, that enables us to become closer to Nature and the human-made world around us that derives from Nature; pay homage to them, and increasingly care for them … as well as its value as a commercial venture bringing in GDP.

-The art department provides an environment where students can develop and nurture this life affirming activity, both visually and conceptually, developing their own unique approach to the visual arts with the support of our tutors / teachers.
+The art department provides an environment where students can develop and nurture this life affirming activity, both visually and conceptually, developing their own unique approach to the visual arts with the support of our teachers.

 Course Content At A Glance